FREQUENTLY ASKED QUESTIONS

 I cover my own travel expenses (providing you live within London, the South East or surrounding areas), so I am more than willing drive to you if you prefer to shoot closer to home (it may be easier for the London-based scene partners), or alternatively, the south coast may be a welcome break!

-If you live outside of London or the South East, please ask me about travel expenses before booking, as this will likely incur an extra cost to your project.
+If you live outside of London or the South East, I have a minimum requirement of filming 3 scenes, and please ask me about travel expenses before booking - as this will likely incur an extra cost to your project.

 Why do I pay a deposit?